Creating life inside of you makes you want the very best for yourself and your baby!

 Gluten Free – No Artificial Flavors – No Color Added

-This is may be a great option for you if you are looking for a prenatal vitamin with DHA and is affordable.
+This may be a great option for you if you are looking for an affordable prenatal vitamin with DHA.

 Nutrients Included: Calcium (150 mg), Omega 3 -DHA (200 mg), Folic Acid (800 mcg), Vitamin D (1000 IU) and B12 (5.2 mcg), Iron (27 mg), Iodine (150 mcg) & many others.